 Me and my sis are both in our 20’s, BUT we planned our trip using a ‘Prague With Kids’ guide book to give us a different perspective on the city!

 Day 1 – PM (arriving Midday):

 We arrived into the Prague International Airport and jumped on the airport bus to the train station in the city centre.
 This took around 35 minutes.

 The Dancing House

-We had planned to visit The Dancing House for a photo stop later on in the day but we accidentally stumbled across it on the way to Glow Golf!
-It’s a glass building near the river that looks like someone has grabbed the top and twisted the whole thing around a couple of times.
+We had planned to visit The Dancing House for a photo stop later on in the day but we accidentally stumbled across it on the way to Prague Golf and Games!
+The Dancing House is a glass building near the river that looks like someone has grabbed the top and twisted the whole thing around a couple of times.
 It’s a cool piece of architecture to see!

 Prague Golf and Games

 Mini golf is a weakness of mine!
 Prague Golf and Games has a glow in the dark indoor mini golf course!
 There are 18 brightly coloured holes that are Prague themed, the image below is a representation of the Astronomical Clock in the Old Town Square!
 There are also various table top games that are free to play.

 Adults have the option to buy a ticket that includes 2 bottles of beer (the price works out that you get 1 bottle for free) for 259kc ($10/£8).
 I bought this ticket, my sister bought just a regular adult golf ticket 209kc ($8/£6.50) and then we had a beer each.
 Kids cost 119kc ($4.50/£3.70).